 Aboriginal Heritage Act 1972

-An Act to provide for the determination of certain applications made, and notices given, under this Act before transition day and for related purposes.
+An Act to make provision for the preservation of places and objects customarily used by or traditional to the original inhabitants of Australia or their descendants, or associated therewith, and for other purposes incidental thereto.

 [Long title inserted: No. 27 of 2021 s.
-341.]
+341; amended: No. 23 of 2023 s.
+10.]

 Part I — Preliminary